Is there a current mine operation or mining property for this

 issues, and regulatory issues.

-An opinion by a registered mining engineer or a professional
+An opinion by a professional

 of the decision process.